 Once you’ve set criteria that allow a Live Channel to be generated, you can preview both the live stream feed as well as the schedule of events that is created based on your criteria.

-After you’ve saved the item, returning to the Edit Live Channel page offers users the ability to retrieve an XML schedule of the feed, (which also includes the channel thumbnail, if provided) as well as embed code and channel key.
+After you’ve saved the item, returning to the Edit Live Channel page offers users the ability to retrieve an XML schedule of the feed containing all events/stream URLs in the channel, (which also includes the channel thumbnail, if provided) as well as embed code and channel key.